bosun-monitor/bosun/docs/expressions.md

 instead of concatenating series together, each series is reduced to a number, and those numbers created into a series.

+In addition to supporting Bosun's reduction functions that take on argument, percentile operations may be be done by setting `funcName` to p followed by number that is between 0 and 1 (inclusively).
+For example, `"p.25"` will be the 25th percentile, `"p.999"` will be the 99.9th percentile. `"p0"` and `"p1"` are min and max respectively (However, in these cases it is recommended to use `"min"` and `"max"` for the sake of clarity.

 # Annotation Query Functions
 These function are available when annotate is enabled via Bosun's configuration.